TJ's Custom Gunworks

 CLICK HERE FOR MORE DETAILED INFORMATION ON THE TJ SIG-SAFE

-Q: Does the polish and removal of the protective blue coating on the internal leave the parts vulnerable to corrosion?
+Q: Does the polish and removal of the protective blue coating on the internals leave the parts vulnerable to corrosion?

-A: Yes, and No, the parts are carbon steel and WILL rust if you leave it dry and unprotected.
+A: Yes, and No, the parts are carbon steel and WILL rust if you leave them dry and unprotected.

 BUT, the factory blue plating on the parts will ALSO NOT PROTECT them from rust!